MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

     ![Sample encrypted email from Lynne Robbins. ](../Media/EncryptedEmail.png)

-9. The customized OME configuration gets social IDs activated, because both options are available.
+9. The customized OME configuration has social IDs activated, because both options are available.
 Select **Sign in with a One-time passcode** to receive a limited time passcode.

 10. Go to your personal email portal and open the message with subject **Your one-time passcode to view the message**.